Koopman–von Neumann classical mechanics: Derivation starting from operator axioms

 These axioms allow us to recover the formalism of both classical and quantum mechanics.
-Specifically, under the assumption that the classical position and momentum operators commute, the Liouville equation for the KvN wavefunction is recovered from averaged Newton's laws of motion.
+Specifically, under the assumption that the classical position and momentum operators commute, the Liouville equation for the classical wavefunction is recovered from averaged Newton's laws of motion.
 However, if the coordinate and momentum obey the canonical commutation relation, the Schrödinger equation of quantum mechanics is obtained.